 Defending a challenge to a will: Case study of a beneficiary who successfully defended a claim against a will

-We help people defend challenges to wills nationwide.
-For free initial guidance call our helpline on 0808 139 1599 or send us an email.
+We help people defend challenges to wills throughout England and Wales.
+For free initial guidance call our helpline on 0333 888 0407 or send us an email.

 Mr E contacted us when he was faced with a caveat that had been entered against an estate of which he was a beneficiary.
 The claimants who entered the caveat alleged that the will was invalid on the basis of lack of capacity, undue influence and want of knowledge and approval.

-To boost his prospects of successfully defending a challenge to the will, we collected evidence which showed that the deceased had sufficient mental capacity, was not unduly influenced and knew and approved the terms of her will.
+To boost his prospects of successfully defending the case, we collected evidence which showed that the deceased had sufficient mental capacity, was not unduly influenced and knew and approved the terms of her will.

 We presented this evidence to the claimants and invited them to withdraw their challenge.
 The claimants refused to do so, but made no attempt to progress their case.
 If a caveat remains in force the estate cannot be administered and progress grinds to a halt.
 This is a common scenario and calls for decisive action to be taken to overcome the stalemate.
 We therefore issued a summons for a court order requiring the claimants to either remove their caveat or, alternatively, issue a probate claim within six weeks.
 By obtaining this court order the claimants were forced to either back down or pursue their claim.